emilebilodeau/Mini-Projects/README.md

 * SQL
 * Pandas

-## Project III - Unsupervised Learning
+## Project III - Unsupervised Learning: Banking behavior
 This project's purpose was to make use of unsupervised learning to get insights on customers banking behavior.
 It was a collaborative project, and for my part, I took a look at customer demographic data and tried to find hidden patterns.
 My partner looked at banking behavior, and together we aimed to associate certain demographics to spending behaviors using clusters.

 Tools used: